rrelande/LGE-Serial-protocol/README.md

 The page contains discoveries made while trying to understand the serial protocol used by LG air conditioners.
 LG machines often include a dongle which connects to the main indoor board.
-The dongle communicates using serial.
+The dongle communicates using serial communication.

+This work is in progress andI hope this can be helpful to other owners of LG units I will be glad to receive further information other users may decode based on this crude initial draft.

 # Connector